 The Company is no longer subject to U.S. federal or state income tax examinations by tax authorities for years before 2011.
 None of the tax years subject to examination are currently under examination by a tax authority and the Company has not received notice of the intent by any tax authority to commence an examination.

-The Company did not recognize any liability for unrecognized tax benefits, since the Company has concluded that all of its tax positions are highly certain of being upheld upon examination by federal or state tax authorities and thus, did not recognize any liability for unrecognized tax benefits.
+The Company has concluded that all of its tax positions are highly certain of being upheld upon examination by federal or state tax authorities.

 The significant components of the Company's deferred tax account balances are as follows: